timtimatim/sher/github/ISSUE_TEMPLATE/hikka-bug-report.md

 ---
-name: Hikka bug report
+name: Bampi bug report
-about: Report a bug related to Hikka userbot itself
+about: Report a bug related to Bampi userbot itself
 title: ''
-labels: bug, Hikka
+labels: bug, Bampi
 assignees: ''

 ---
-- [x] This bug **is related to Hikka userbot itself**.
+- [x] This bug **is related to Bampi userbot itself**.
 It **is not related to modules**.
 ---
 **Describe the bug**
 A clear and concise description of what the bug is.